Artika Sari Devi: Early life and career

 Devi with her husband and their children for Arnott's Goodtime Cookies TVC scene in 2021.

 Devi was born in Pangkal Pinang, Bangka-Belitung Islands on 29 September 1979 to a Sumatran mother Poppy Dyah Retno Wulan and Javanese father Tiko Kusmayadi.
 Devi completed her Bachelor degree program in 2003, Bachelor of Laws (LL.B) from Islamic University of Indonesia and in 2007 she also finished her Master of Law in Notary (M.LN) from Gadjah Mada University in Yogyakarta - Indonesia.
-In 2008, She is married to a Hongkongese singer songwriter Ibrahim Imran, and they have two children together, Sarah Abiela Ibrahim (2009) and Dayana Zoelie Ibrahim (2011).
+In 2008, She is married to Hong Kong singer-songwriter Ibrahim Imran, and they have two children together, Sarah Abiela Ibrahim (2009) and Dayana Zoelie Ibrahim (2011).

 Besides being a full-time mother, Devi also runs a fashion line for kids called "Sugar Bebe Indonesia".
 In 2016, Artika together with Puteri Indonesia 2013 beauty pageant alumna Whulandary Herman, open the "ArtikaWhulandary Beauty Camp" to sharpen the skills of Indonesian women who are interested in joining local or international beauty pageants, the beauty camp idea is first initiated in 2013.